Task force arrest, which confiscates over 1,000 pills, highlights local opioid epidemic

 In the first year, it was used infrequently but since then they've run into more cases.
 The spray only counters the effects of an overdose from narcotics, not other drugs.

-Since the spray was deployed Floyd County Police officers have used 19 doses of the spray - three were this year, according to FCPD Sgt.
+Since the spray was issued, Floyd County Police officers have used 19 doses of the spray -- three were this year, according to FCPD Sgt.
 Chris Fincher.

 In the first year of use, Rome police officers rarely administered the spray.
 But in this year alone, Rome police have administered 24 doses of the spray, RPD Assistant Chief Debbie Burnett said.